voidshine/dameo_book/Introduction.md

 Well...
 Despite losing, I really enjoyed fighting in this game.
 After all, beauty is above all, and I'm glad that I created it with my partner.

+TODO: Split into chapters.
+When diagram numbers depend on previous values, it makes any insertion or changes very cumbersome.
+If an error in the first chapter is discovered after writing 10 chapters, the whole book has to be updated to fix it.
+Continuous/global diagram numbers can still be produced in the final compilation if wanted, but each chapter should work on its own.

 ## GAME №2
 Ray Garrison vs Beginner_2017